 Speakers, in alphabetical order:

 The Young Professionals (YP) mixer is a chance for GRSS YPs to have an informal meet and greet and to network with accomplished professionals from industry and academia.
-For 2020 this event is going to be held remotely on September 10, 2020 at Noon (US/EST).
-We are planning on having a fun trivia competition and will invite senior GRSS members to share stories about their careers and offer advice to the YPs.
+For 2020, this event is going to be held in a unique remote format.
+We will have a fun trivia competition and will invite senior GRSS members to share stories about their careers and offer advice to the YPs.

 The inaugural IGARSS Young Professionals (YP) panel will host academic and industry professionals from around the world to discuss how to navigate the myriad career options and the associated challenges for Young Professionals in geoscience and remote sensing.
 We will also host a Q&A session at the end during which selected questions will be posed to the panelists.

 Starting a successful geospatial business takes more than just a good idea.
 This workshop will walk you through the basics of setting up the right legal structure, examining the many funding options, pitching your idea to investors, and marketing your product once the business is up and running.
 This panel brings together four business experts with decades of experience in the geospatial industry.
 You will leave this workshop understanding what it takes to start – and run – a business that succeeds for the long term in the competitive global marketplace.

 3MT®, founded by the University of Queensland in 2008, is an academic competition that cultivates students’ presentation and research communication skills and challenges them to describe their research within three minutes to a general audience with one static slide.
 This competition will be held as a part of IGARSS 2020 and is open to all students.
 Students will be able to submit videos to a video platform of their choice, and the 10 best presenters will be selected to present to a panel of judges remotely on September 23, 2020 at 10:00 AM (US/EST).
 Prizes will be awarded to the top 3 presenters.